rwmatt/rpi/i2s/sow/README.md

 Clearly, transferring date over wifi is an order of magnitude slower.
 I will assume, for now, that the latency is still acceptable.

+## Step 4 - Playing a hard-coded sample

+Test that your speaker has been set up correctly.
+Use pin D26 for output.

+Over the serial port, type `4` to test the functionality.
+You must wait until the test is completed before trying it again.